Nurse Practice Act, Rules & Regulations

 The practice of nursing requires specialized knowledge, skill, and independent decision making.
 Nursing careers take widely divergent paths - practice focus varies by setting, by type of client, by different disease, therapeutic approach or level of rehabilitation.
 Moreover, nurses are mobile and sophisticated and work in a society that is changing and asymmetrical for consumers.
 The result is that the risk of harm is inherent in the provision of nursing care.

 Because nursing care poses a risk of harm to the public if practiced by professionals who are unprepared or incompetent, the state, through its police powers, is required to protect its citizens from harm.
 That protection is in the form of reasonable laws to regulate nursing.
+State legislatures delegate many enforcement activities to state administrative agencies.
+In the case of the nursing profession that delegation is to boards of nursing.
+The charge from the state to the board of nursing is to protect the public.

 What are the laws related to nursing?